Start Person Tracking

 To get the results of the person detection operation, first check that

-and pass the job identifier (JobId
+so, call get_person_tracking and pass the job identifier (JobId)

-from the initial call to start_person_tracking
+from the initial call to start_person_tracking.

 Usage¶